When it comes to really blowing the budget, the 2 areas that are the biggest culprits, (at least for us), are fuel and food.

-With the fuel there’s not much that you can do (you have to get home after all) except make sure to figure fuel mileage accurately and correctly anticipate the number of miles that you’re actually going to travel, but that’s for another post.
+With the fuel there’s not much that you can do (you have to get home after all), except to make sure that you have figured fuel mileage accurately, and have correctly anticipated the number of miles that you’re actually going to travel (but that’s for another post).

-With food, however, there is lots of room to over-spend but also ways to compensate and cut back.
+With food, however, even though there is a lot of room to over-spend (especially if you go out often), but here there are always ways to compensate and cut back.